Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Operational regime

-For example, by setting $C_m=0.2 C_g$, with $C_m$ the interdot capacitance, we fix the scaled gate voltages to $N_{g,1}=C_g V_{g,1}/|e| = 0.45$ and $N_{g,2}=C_g V_{g,2}/|e| = 0.5$ to achieve a degeneracy point with $E_{(1,0)}= E_{(0,0)}$ (see star in Fig.~\ref{fig:5}a).
+For example,by setting $C_m=0.2 C_g$, with $C_m$ the interdot capacitance, we fix the scaled gate voltages to $N_{g,1}=C_g V_{g,1}/|e| = 0.45$ and $N_{g,2}=C_g V_{g,2}/|e| = 0.5$ to achieve a degeneracy point with $E_{(1,0)}= E_{(0,0)}$ (see star in Fig.~\ref{fig:5}a).
 Then, setting $C_g \approx 1$ fF, namely a charging energy scale of $e^2/(2C_g) \approx 80 \, \mu$eV ($\approx 20$ GHz), the energy difference between the two degenerate excited states $(1,0)$ and $(0,0)$ and the ground state $(0,1)$, that corresponds to the DQD detuning at this working point, is $\delta^{\star} = E_{(1,0)} - E_{(0,1)} =E_{(0,0)} - E_{(0,1)} \approx 7.5 \, \mu$eV ($\approx 2$ GHz).
 This sets the frequency scale of the emitted photons.
 The state with double occupation on two different dots has an energy difference with respect to the ground states $E_{(1,1)} - E_{(0,1)} \approx 16 \, \mu$eV.
 Finally, the states with two electrons on the same dot $(2,0)$ and $(0,2)$ are even higher energy states respect to the ground state $E_{(2,0)} - E_{(0,1)} \simeq 167 \mu$eV and $E_{(0,2)}-E_{(0,1)} \simeq 157 \mu$eV.

 In summary, this analysis supports the the feasibility of the initialization scheme presented in the previous section.
-Furthermore, it provides a solid justification for considering the CPS as an ideal source of delocalized, spin-entangled electrons, while allowing for the exclusion of other background processes such as cotunneling and local pair injection, as discussed in the next section.
-In this section,
+Furthermore, it provides a solid justification for considering the CPS as an ideal source of delocalized, spin-entangled electrons, while allowing for the exclusion of other background processes such as cotunneling and local pair injection.